 Dwarkesh Patel 0:12:23

-Yeah, yeah, no, that's a good point.
-In fact, in the interview I did of him, he mentioned that I asked him what is the difference between Jane Street and FTX.
-And he mentioned that at Jane Street, there was like this button he could press to like buy.
-And all that's all the intermediaries, all the servers, it was just taken care of.
-And what was really funny is then he said, and just getting a bank account and he goes, and let's talk about that.
-Just getting a bank account is so hard when you're in an infinite.
-It apparently turns out it's so hard that you might have like commingled funds because you couldn't manage to separate them out.
-Yeah, no, that's crazy.
-You had this really interesting take.
-I think one point we were talking about how every single market crash can be explained by the drug that was common in the industry at the time.
-And we finally achieved like the hypergrade meth stage of I forgot the name of like that patch you was taking, but it's like stronger than Adderall or whatever.
+Yeah, that's a good point.
+In fact, in the interview I did of him, I asked him what is the difference between Jane Street and FTX?
+And he mentioned that at Jane Street, there was this button he could press to buy and all the intermediaries, all the servers and all the bank accounts were just taken care of.
+What was really funny is he then said, “Let’s talk about that.
+Just getting a bank account is so hard when you're independent.”
+Apparently it turns out that it's so hard that you might have commingled funds because you couldn't manage to separate them out.

 Byrne Hobart 0:13:23